 - s3cmd

-To pre-stage all objects under a prefix, fill in the following parameters:
+To pre-stage all objects under a prefix, replace the following placeholders:

 [BUCKET-NAME]with the name of the bucket containing the objects you want to pre-stage.[PREFIX]with the prefix of the objects you want to pre-stage, for example,datasets/imagenet/.